+NVA Executive Meetings are the first Monday of the month from October to June starting at 6:00 p.m.
 NVA General Meetings are the first Monday of the month from September to June starting at 7:30 p.m.
-NVA Executive Meetings are the third Monday of the month From July to June starting at 7:00 p.m.
 The exception is when the meeting day is a holiday or special circumstance.
-NOTE: The Executive meetings have been changed from Tuesdays to Mondays to facilitate new hall bookings for 2019.
+NOTE: The Executive meetings have been changed from the third Monday to the first Monday.

 The Newmarket Veterans’ Association offers various services, considerations and assistance to Members, Veterans, sports clubs, charities and other not for profit organizations.